 Fremantle, Western Australia

 Street art is usually the number one reason travelers flock to the island of Penang.
 That and the street food.
-The main city of this tiny island is Georgetown, a relic of the British colonial rule of Malaysia.
+The main city of this tiny island is George Town, a relic of the British colonial rule of Malaysia.
 The city’s street art is incredible, with not-so-accurate maps available for the art-hunting tourists, although I preferred my method of simply walking down every side street and alley I came across, because, really, art is everywhere here.

-Read my full article on Penang here – Why I Loved Penang
+Read more: Why I Loved Penang

 Melaka, Malaysia

-Georgetown’s twin city lies in the south of Malaysia, just a couple of hours from Kuala Lumpur.
+George Town’s twin city lies in the south of Malaysia, just a couple of hours from Kuala Lumpur.
 Both are included in one UNESCO World Heritage Site, both incredible examples of Malaysia’s colonial history.
-And just like Georgetown, Melaka (or Malacca) is a street art haven.
+And just like George Town, Melaka (or Malacca) is a street art haven.
 With some of the boldest colours I’ve ever seen, all the houses lining the central river are covered in paintings of all kinds.
 It’s insanely Instagrammable, that’s for sure.
 Walking along the river – down one side, up the other – is highly recommended.

 Many of the art pieces depict ordinary scenes of ordinary people in the city – mothers doing laundry, children playing – with others paying homage to the various races that now make up Malaysia’s culture, such as the Chinese.